Visual-TCAV: Concept-based Attribution and Saliency Maps for Post-hoc Explainability in Image Classification

 \section{Results}

-This section presents the results of applying Visual-TCAV to state-of-the-art convolutional networks.
-We demonstrate that our method (i) can reveal biases contributing to mispredictions, (ii) identifies where concepts are detected within the network, and (iii) is faithful to ground truth.
+This section presents the results of applying Visual-TCAV to a range of widely used CNNs.
+We show that our method (i) can reveal how concepts contribute to mispredictions, (ii) provides insights into where concepts are detected within the network, and (iii) aligns with ground truth in controlled experiments.